danielharrell/SumLect2015/Lost_Idea_LA.md

 list.
 The ubiquity of defenses have even produced some articles about how many defenses there are, and why the message isn't getting through.

+Article about message not getting through and needing to appeal to emotion, Delbanco article about ineffability of experience.
+Nothing definite to say about the content of a liberal education, and Delbanco doesn't even try.

 But indeed the message isn't getting through.
 For I worry that the idea of a liberal art has indeed been lost.
 What is